 - Based on improvements made

-By utilizing regional home improvement data from Hanley Wood, a provider of housing development and market data, RPR can accurately calculate the depreciated value of home improvements.
+By utilizing regional home improvement data from Zonda, a provider of housing development and market data, RPR can accurately calculate the depreciated value of home improvements.

 - Based on needed improvements

 This feature subtracts the cost of needed improvements from the refined value of a home.
 It is useful when helping homeowners to consider the monetary effect necessary repairs will have on the property’s value.

 Use the sliding scale to adjust the home’s value based on your observations.